Buying-guide11 min read

 Q: Do I need a safety cage around a cobot?
 Not for collaborative operations with built-in force sensing and proper risk assessment.
 Cobots are designed for fenceless work.
 However, if you want the cobot to run at full speed in unsupervised mode, you may want protective guards depending on local regulations and risk assessment.

 Q: What happens if a cobot hits someone?
 Modern cobots detect collision within milliseconds and stop or reverse.
-The force limits (typically 2-5 N at the end effector for small cobots) are set to comply with ISO/TS 15066 standards, meaning contact is non-injurious.
-That said, cobots should never be used in free-roaming environments around crowds — they're designed for industrial workstations where trained operators are present.
+The force limits (typically 2-5 N at the end effector for small cobots) comply with ISO/TS 15066 standards, meaning contact is non-injurious.

 Q: Should I buy a new or used cobot?
-Cobots have excellent resale value and rarely fail if properly maintained.
-Used cobots can be 30-40% cheaper.
-However, you lose warranty coverage and may have higher integration costs if the previous owner left custom code.
+Used cobots can be 30-40% cheaper with excellent resale value.
+However, you lose warranty coverage and may face higher integration costs.
 For first-time buyers, new is safer.

 Last updated: March 18, 2026